top of page

 Food for Thought: The Paradox of Rejection in a Unified Field

 We often hear — and many of us deeply believe — that we are all part of the same universal energy.
-That beneath our physical forms, our differences, our stories, there is one field of consciousness connecting all living beings.
+Beneath our physical forms, our differences, and our stories, there exists one field of consciousness connecting all living beings.

 And yet, despite this awareness, rejection can still pierce deeply.
 A simple “no,” a disconnection, or even a perceived lack of acknowledgment can awaken pain, doubt, and separation.
 How is it that, knowing we are one, we can still feel so apart?